jtonic/handson-pycli/README.md

 - [x] create a simple main (bootstrap)
 - [x] create a simple test
 - [x] Simple @dataclass
-- [ ] pytest-bdd gherkin example (test the support in idea)
+- [x] Create the source and wheel binary distributions
+- [ ] Include data files (from packages and from file system) in the source and binary distributions
+- [ ] run test with different pyenv/virtualenv configurations with tox
 - [ ] simple cli command with click
 - [ ] configure the pylint
+- [ ] pytest-bdd gherkin example (test the support in idea)
 - [ ] create a python script for simple py-cli
 - [ ] publish the python script on pypi
 - [ ] create github actions to build the application run the tests
-- [ ] run test with different pyenv/virtualenv configurations with tox

 ## Howto